MakeSchool-Tutorials/Makestagram-Swift-V3/P24-Social-Login/content.md

 slug: social-login
 ---

-In this extension, we'll be customizing `FirebaseAuthUI` by adding support for Facebook and Google login.
+In this extension, we'll be customizing `FirebaseUI` by adding support for Facebook and Google login.
 Setting up 3rd party login is tedious but luckily, `FirebaseAuth` will help alleviate some of the setup.

 For our users, it's really easy to confuse, mix-up, or even forgetting all the emails, usernames, and passwords used to sign up for different apps.
 Implementing 3rd party login, such as with Facebook and Google, will make it easier for users to authenticate without having to worrying about remembering their credentials.